chris-hegarty/week-7-copy/Day 32 - Tuesday/Lesson/01-ExpressBasics.md

 app.get("/", (req, res) => res.send("Hello World!"));
 //I make a request, they send a response.
 // When the app makes a request to this route (A GET request to slash) do this thing.
-//middleware - what happens between the request and response, like checking an API key.

 app.listen(port, () => console.log(`Example app listening on port ${port}!`));
 ```